Myths of Nuclear Graphite in World War II, with Original Translations: Translations

 \subsubsection{Excerpt: ``Calculation of Energy Production in the Uranium Pile.
 Part II.
 Carbon as a Moderator,'' G-42 (April 20, 1940)}

-\citep{g42hocker} The result shows that the energy gain [neutron multiplication] from the uranium-carbon machine is an order of magnitude smaller than that from the uranium-D$_2$O machine.
-It must be noted that the effective cross sections for carbon are known quite imprecisely; the capture cross section is estimated to be $\sigma_\text{cr}=0.3\cdot10^{-26}$ cm$^2$...
-It turns out that very small deviations from the value of the capture cross section assumed above, the uranium-carbon machine no longer delivers any neutron multiplication.
-[The neutron multiplication] $\bar{\nu}=0$ for $\sigma_\text{cr}=0.78\cdot10^{-26}$.
-In the opposite direction, even for $\sigma_\text{cr}=0$, no neutron multiplication greater than 175 can be achieved.
+The result shows that the energy gain [neutron multiplication] from the uranium-carbon machine, with the data assumed here, is an order of magnitude smaller than that from the uranium-D$_2$O machine.
+It must be noted that the effective cross sections for carbon are quite imprecisely known; in particular, the capture cross section of $\sigma_\text{Cr}=0.3\cdot10^{-26}$ cm$^2$ is only estimated.

+It turns out that even for very small deviations from the value of the capture cross section assumed above, the uranium-carbon machine no longer produces any neutron multiplication.
+[The neutron multiplication] $\bar{\nu}=0$ for $\sigma_\text{Cr}=0.78\cdot10^{-26}$.
+In the opposite direction, even for $\sigma_\text{Cr}=0$, no neutron multiplication greater than 175 per second can be achieved.
 In no case is the energy production in the uranium-graphite machine comparable to that in the D$_2$O machine.
-But since carbon is a substance that should be certainly easier to obtain in large quantities than heavy water, the dimensions of such a finite machine are of great interest.
+However, since carbon is a substance that is certainly easier to obtain in large quantities than heavy water, the dimensions of a finite machine are nevertheless of interest.~\cite{g42hocker}